The government’s new Warm Homes Plan: What it means for our homes, bills, and the climate

 Homes are responsible for around a fifth of the UK’s carbon emissions.
 We cannot tackle the climate crisis without transforming how we heat and power them.
 But most of us don’t have the money (or the permission) to upgrade our home energy systems.
 The Warm Homes Plan may be overdue, but it is bold and it is comprehensive, and it shows what’s possible when people power forces climate and fairness to the top of the political agenda.

 This is exactly the kind of climate action we and our supporters have been demanding: solutions that cut carbon and improve lives.
 The scale and ambition of this plan show that people-powered campaigning works.
-When enough of us demand change, the government are forced to respond.
+When enough of us demand change, the government is forced to respond.

 What’s next?